 2. Find a study buddy

 Similar to the first tip, this one ensures that you don’t blindly memorize concepts.
 When studying alone, you can often unintentionally miss important ideas and only realize it in the middle of the exam.
-Having a study buddy to bounce ideas off of and explain concepts to verbalizes the learning process, making your learning more intentional.
-They can also point out your blindspots and correct you when you’ve misunderstood a topic.
+Having a study buddy to bounce ideas off of verbalizes the learning process and makes your learning more intentional.
+They can also point out your blind spots and correct you when you’ve misunderstood a topic.